koeppl/separate_chaining/README.md

 It is possible to extend this approach for Cuckoo Hashing with multiple hash functions.

 ## Related Work
+- [DySECT](https://github.com/TooBiased/DySECT): uses Cuckoo hashing with cache-optimized buckets.
+Our approach has orthogonal features (AXV2 / quotienting) that can be combined with this hash table layout.
+- [tsl::sparse_map](https://github.com/Tessil/sparse-map): sparse hash tables using quadratic probing
 - [bonsai tables](https://github.com/tudocomp/compact_sparse_hash): A set of hash tables using compact hashing and linear probing for collision resolution.
   The linear probing makes it difficult to maintain a remainder with hash value `v` at position `v` in the hash table.
 For that additional maintaince is required that needs extra space and slows down the computation.
 On the other hand, it does not need buckets, and therefore can maintain elements more efficiently if the space requirement is known in advance.